Everything You Need to Know About Cauliflower

 Roast: Cut cauliflower into florets, large slices or “steaks”.
 Drizzle with olive oil and season with salt and/or your favourite spices.
 Roast at 350°F until fork-tender.

 - Cauliflower makes a delicious substitution for rice.
-Simply chop a head of cauliflower finely (or process in a food processor until it resembles rice) and sauté until tender with olive oil, minced onion, salt, and pepper.
+Simply chop a head of cauliflower finely (or process in a food processor until it resembles rice) and make fried cauliflower rice with it!

 - When cutting cauliflower florets, cut from the stalk up and not from the top of the head down.
 It’ll make cutting florets a lot less messy.